Flyers beat Ducks to snap 3-game losing streak

+"We were trying to make plays in cute areas.
+They didn't really have a complicated game plan," Ducks coach Randy Carlyle said.
+"They were forcing us to dump the puck.
+We got stubborn and stopped doing that."

-The Flyers took a 1-0 lead three minutes in on a power-play goal.
-Couturier positioned himself at the front of the net and redirected Giroux's shot past Miller for his fourth goal of the season.
-It was only the second power-play goal for Philadelphia in its last 21 chances.
+The Flyers scored the first goal for only the second time this season.
+Philadelphia was on the power play less than three minutes into the game when Couturier positioned himself at the front of the net and redirected Giroux's shot past Miller for his fourth goal of the season.
+It was only the second power-play goal for the Flyers in their last 21 chances.

+"When you score first you get control of the game a little bit more.
+You are a little bit more confident, too," Giroux said.

 Notes: The Flyers' have not lost four straight games since Oct.
 29-Nov.
 3, 2015. ...
 RW Nicolas Aube-Kubel, who was selected by the Flyers in the second round of the 2014 draft, made his NHL debut and was on Philadelphia's fourth line. ...
 Anaheim recalled D Marcus Pettersson from San Diego before the game and assigned right wing Kiefer Sherwood to its American Hockey League affiliate. ...
 Sherwood had two goals and two assists in 12 games for the Ducks this season.